eclipse-zenoh/zenoh-c/docs/api.rst

 .. c:type:: zn_properties_t

-  A map of key/value properties where the key is an ``unsigned int`` and the value a :c:type:`zn_string_t`.
+  A map of key/value properties where the key is an ``unsigned int`` and the value a :c:type:`z_string_t`.
 Multiple values are coma separated.

 .. autocfunction:: zenoh/net.h::zn_properties_make